heitorPB/FatHiggs/README.md

 After suffering a lot to discover how to use CMSSW, I gave up and started again with plain Pythi8.

+To be possible to save Pythia8 events in a root file, i had to make the constructor of the class ResonanceWidhts (pythia8125/include/Pythia8/ResonanceWidths.h) public.
+I got compilation errors when it was protected.

 ### Signal generation

 TODO talk about root files structure, smearing, trigger, phase space.